-(1) The main benefit that they will get from writing your book’s foreword is exposure, or publicity.
-Make sure that you tell them you will be including their name on the cover of your book.
+(1) The main benefit that they’ll get from writing your book’s foreword is exposure or publicity.
+Make sure that you tell them you’ll be including their name on the cover of your book.
 Celebrities, industry “big shots”, and “big name” authors are just as interested in publicity as the rest of us.
 We all want to attach our name to someone we believe has a good chance of getting us that exposure.

-(2) Explain to them that you value their opinion and that it is very important to you that you have their opinion included in your book.
+(2) Explain to them that you value their opinion and that it’s very important to you that you have their opinion included in your book.

-(3) A pdf of your book will show them how well designed and professional looking your book’s cover is, plus see how well written your book is, plus read the great testimonials that you have already received for your book.
+(3) A PDF of your book will show them how well designed and professional-looking your book’s cover is, plus see how well written your book is, plus read the great testimonials that you have already received for your book.
 Also, your website, blog, and LinkedIn page, all must look amazing.
-Your website and blog must have great content on it, and look very professional.
+Your website and blog must have great content on them, and look very professional.
 All of this will show that you are serious about your subject.

 5. Follow Up

 Wait about a week.
 Send them a third email asking them if they received your last email that was requesting that they consider writing your book’s foreword.
 Tell them that if they have any questions, or need any more information about you or your book, to please email you anytime.
 Keep it short and simple.
-If they are really interested, they will usually let you know within a week.
+If they’re really interested, they’ll usually let you know within a week.
 If they don’t, move on to your next choice on your list.

 Asking someone to write your foreword is a simple process.
 Be nice to them, show them you are serious about your subject, and then ask them.
 But remember, you must first have everything on your end complete and looking great.
 And never forget, you need them more than they need you – so don’t be a pest, and don’t sound desperate.
 The worst that can happen is that they say no. If that happens, just forget it and move on.